modelon-community/impact-voila-app-example/README.md

 ## Best Practices

 - Version controlling a .ipynb is difficult since cell output is stored in the .ipynb file.
 Keep the bulk of your code in a separate python file.
+- Alternatively [jupytext](https://jupytext.readthedocs.io/en/latest/) can be used to keep notebook output out of version control.

 ## Additional resources